shivam6225/CN_SocketProgrammingInPYTHON/README.md

 # CN_SocketProgrammingInPYTHON
-All experiments questions in python
+All Socket Programming questions in python